ShiJbey/minerva/docs/agent-behavior-systems.md

         # Sets the maximum number of 'family head' behaviors a
         # family head can perform each timestep/tick
         "family_head_behaviors_per_tick": 1,
-        # Sets the maximum number of 'clan head' behaviors a
-        # clan head can perform each timestep/tick
-        "clan_head_behaviors_per_tick": 1,
         # Sets the maximum number of 'settlement' behaviors a
         # settlement can perform each timestep/tick
         "settlement_behaviors_per_tick": 1,